-- Demonstrate basic and advance fire fighter competencies and skills - Demonstrate knowledge of fire protection systems - Demonstrate knowledge of hazardous materials - Identify elements of building construction and how fire will effect construction - Demonstrate basic communication skills - Exhibit professional and ethical behavior consistent with the profession
+- Identify elements of building construction and how fire will effect construction - Demonstrate basic communication skills - Exhibit professional and ethical behavior consistent with the profession

 Students are admitted to the program each year for the Fall, Spring and Summer semesters.
 Students must have the Program's approval, a completed application, and other required information submitted by the due date.
 If there are openings after the application deadline, any remaining openings will be filled on a first come basis to qualified applicants.